European route E71: Toll

 Various sections of the E71 are tolled, using a range of toll collection systems.
 Motorways in Hungary are tolled using an electronic toll collection (ETC) system with charges differing for various categories of vehicles and length of period when the e-vignette is valid.
 A notable exception is the M0 motorway of which some sections are not tolled.
 Croatian motorways are also generally tolled, using a ticket system.
 All sections of the A1 motorway are tolled, but those A4 sections south of Sveta Helena interchange and the A3 sections concurrent with the E71 are not tolled as they are a part of the Zagreb bypass.
 As of August 2011, the toll charged along the Croatian section of the E71 route between various toll plazas at each motorway exit and two mainline toll plazas, varies depending on the length of route travelled and the vehicle classification in Croatia.
-The toll is payable in either Croatian kuna or euros and by major credit and debit cards.
+The toll is payable in euros and by major credit and debit cards.
 A prepaid ETC system is also used.